Privilege Escalation

 Exploiting Sudo rights

-Very first we will connect to the target machine with ssh, therefore, type following command to get access through local user login.
+Very first we will connect to the target machine with ssh, therefore, type the following command to get access through local user login.

 ssh test@192.168.1.108